 In addition to his office practice, Ransone is an assistant clinical professor of family medicine and population health at Virginia Commonwealth University in Richmond.
 He previously held the role of chief resident of family medicine at Riverside Family Medicine Center in Newport News, Virginia.
 He volunteers as the football and soccer team physician at Mathews High School in Mathews County, Virginia.

 A member of the AAFP since 1995, Ransone was a Virginia delegate to the AAFP’s Congress of Delegates for 10 years.
 Prior to becoming an officer of the AAFP, he served on multiple AAFP committees and commissions, including the Commission on Governmental Advocacy and the Reference Committee on Advocacy, for which he held the position of chair for two years.
 He also served as a member of the Commission on Membership and Member Services and as liaison to the Commissions on Continuing Professional Development, and Health of the Public and Science, and Quality and Practice.

 Ransone is a former president of the Medical Society of Virginia, chair of MSVPAC, and president of the Mid-Tidewater Medical Society.
 He is a winner of both the MSV Advocacy Hero Award and the Holland Award for political service.
-He is currently an alternate delegate to the American Medical Association’s House of Delegates and has served on several committees and panels.
+He is currently a delegate to the American Medical Association’s House of Delegates and has served on several committees and panels.
 He has also spoken nationally on various clinical and advocacy topics.

-Ransone earned his Bachelor of Science and Master of Science degrees in biology from the College of William and Mary in Williamsburg, Virginia.
+Ransone earned his Bachelor of Science and Master of Arts degrees in biology from the College of William and Mary in Williamsburg, Virginia.
 He earned his medical degree from the Medical College of Virginia of Virginia Commonwealth University in Richmond.
 He completed his internship and residency at the Riverside Family Practice Center in Newport News.